Pilou97/rock-n-rollup/doc/src/plugins/database.md

 ## How to read the data from the browser?

-If you want to read the data from the browser, I highly recommend to use the json backend.
+If you want to read the data from the browser, we highly recommend to use the JSON backend.

-Then let's say you have saved the data "Hello world" under the path "/state".
+Then let's say you have saved the data `"Hello world"` under the path `"/state"`.
 Then you can query this endpoint:

 ```bash
 curl "https://rollup.address/global/block/head/durable/wasm_2_0_0/value?key=/state"
 ```

-It should returns you an array of bytes
+It should returns you an array of bytes.

-The first 4 bytes represent the size of the data
+The first 4 bytes represent the size of the data.
-The remaining bytes represent the json.
+The remaining bytes represent the JSON.
 Then you can deserialize these bytes into a string, and then you can use `JSON.parse` onto this string.